bradjasper/ImportJSON/README.md

 ## Website archive
 This code base used to be hosted at http://blog.fastfedora.com/projects/import-json and contained a lot of useful information.
 It has been archived at https://rawgit.com/bradjasper/ImportJSON/master/archive/blog.fastfedora.com/projects/import-json.html

+## Alternatives
+Some of this if possible internally with Google App Scripts External APIs, like UrlFetch: https://developers.google.com/apps-script/guides/services/external

+These require a Google account and an explicit permission, but in some cases may be a good fit.